Abhishek-Prajapat/Computer-Vision-Projects/Casava Leaf Disease Classification/Readme.md

 # Casava Leaf Disease Classification
-It is a image classification challenge where given a image you have to identify which class the given image belongs to. <br> <br>
+It is a image classification problem where given a image you have to identify which class the given image belongs to. <br> <br>

 The dataset can be downloaded from here - <a href="https://www.kaggle.com/c/cassava-leaf-disease-classification/data">here</a>